 How much of a down payment do I need to make on my FHA loan?

-How much will I have to pay each month for mortgage insurance?
-What factors determine how much I will have to pay?
+How much will I have to pay monthly for mortgage insurance?

 How much of my monthly income would be going towards my FHA mortgage payment?